Nu Ophiuchi: Properties

 Nu Ophiuchi has about three times the mass of the Sun and is roughly 450 million years old.
 The spectrum of the star matches a stellar classification of K0 IIIa, indicating it is a giant star that has exhausted the supply of hydrogen at its core and evolved away from the main sequence of stars.
 Unusually, it displays an anomalously low abundance of cyanogen for a star of its type.
 The star's outer envelope has expanded to around 14 times the Sun's radius and now radiates with a luminosity 108 times that of the Sun.
 This energy is emitted from its outer envelope at an effective temperature of 5,000 K, giving it the cool, orange hue of a K-type star.

 This star is following an orbit through the galaxy that carries it between 23.4–29.2 kly from the Galactic Center.
 As a probable member of the Milky Way's thin disk population, it has a low orbital inclination that carries it no more than about 100 ly above the galactic plane.

 Companions

 This is not a binary star system in the sense of having a gravitationally-bound stellar companion.
 However, in November 2003, a brown dwarf companion called Nu Ophiuchi b was discovered by the radial velocity method.
 This sub-stellar companion has at least 21.9 times the mass of Jupiter and takes 536 days (1.47 years) to complete an orbit.
 A second brown dwarf companion was discovered in 2010, orbiting further from the star with a period of 3,169 days (8.68 years).
 These were confirmed in 2012.
 The two brown dwarfs are locked in a 6:1 orbital resonance, implying that they likely formed like planets from a circumstellar disk around the star.

+The inclinations and true masses of both bodies were measured using astrometry in 2026.
+Their orbits are somewhat misaligned with each other, at 46±27 °.